Spicy and bold-tasting, this 30-minute recipe elevates the humble chicken breast into a wonderfully flavorful dish.

 - 1 tablespoon garlic powder

-- 1/4 teaspoon cayenne pepper
+- ¼ teaspoon cayenne pepper

-- 2 tablespoons avocado oil
+- 2 tablespoons avocado oil or avocado oil spray

-- Preheat oven to 450 degrees F.
+- Preheat your oven to 450°F.

 - Heat a well-seasoned, large cast iron skillet over high heat until smoking hot, about 5 minutes.